 Differential Access to Capital from Financial Institutions by Minority Entrepreneurs

-This article examines whether minority small business borrowers have the same access to loans from financial institutions as similar white borrowers.
-Using matching methods, I find that African‐American borrowers are rejected at an approximately 30 percent higher probability than similar white borrowers.
-I also find that the impact of unobservable variables has to be greater than 85 percent the impact of observable variables to show no discrimination.
-This bound seems to be a high number given that I have controlled for a large number of borrower, firm, and lender characteristics.
-No such differential effect is found for Asian and other minority borrowers.
-I also find equal expected default losses between African‐American and white borrowers.
-These results are consistent with the information‐based, laissez faire, and group hoarding theories of discrimination, and against the taste‐based theory of discrimination.
+This paper examines if Minority small business borrowers have the same access to loans from financial institutions as similar White borrowers.
+Using matching methods, we find that African-American borrowers are rejected at a higher rate (17-33% higher) than similar risk White-owned firms.
+We find that the impact of unobservable variables has to be greater than 50%-60% the impact of observable variables to show no discrimination.
+This bound seems to be a high number given that we have controlled for a comprehensive list of borrower credit risk variables that include their actual credit score and wealth.
+If the effect of the unoberservable variables is less than this bound, then we have found a casual impact of discrimination for African-American borrowers.
+No such differential effect is found for Hispanic borrowers.
+Lumping both races together can give misleading results.
+Finding higher credit risks, higher rejection rates and equal expected losses for African-American-owned firms is consistent with the statistical or information-based theory of discrimination.

 Suggested Citation: Suggested Citation